Wallace Advisory Group LLC Reduces Holdings in Deckers Outdoor Co. (NYSE:DECK)

 Analyst Ratings Changes

 DECK has been the topic of several recent analyst reports.
-TD Cowen upped their price objective on shares of Deckers Outdoor from $689.00 to $705.00 and gave the stock an “outperform” rating in a report on Tuesday, November 28th.
-Telsey Advisory Group reissued an “outperform” rating and set a $615.00 price objective on shares of Deckers Outdoor in a research report on Thursday, October 19th.
-BTIG Research raised their price objective on shares of Deckers Outdoor from $650.00 to $800.00 and gave the stock a “buy” rating in a research report on Thursday, December 7th.
+Citigroup lowered shares of Deckers Outdoor from a “buy” rating to a “neutral” rating and upped their price objective for the stock from $665.00 to $710.00 in a report on Friday, December 8th.
+Piper Sandler downgraded shares of Deckers Outdoor from an “overweight” rating to a “neutral” rating and raised their price objective for the stock from $620.00 to $650.00 in a research report on Thursday, November 16th.
 Truist Financial assumed coverage on shares of Deckers Outdoor in a research note on Friday, November 17th.
 They issued a “buy” rating and a $735.00 target price for the company.
-Finally, Citigroup cut shares of Deckers Outdoor from a “buy” rating to a “neutral” rating and raised their target price for the stock from $665.00 to $710.00 in a research note on Friday, December 8th.
+TD Cowen raised their target price on shares of Deckers Outdoor from $689.00 to $705.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 28th.
+Finally, Wedbush raised their target price on shares of Deckers Outdoor from $650.00 to $705.00 and gave the stock an “outperform” rating in a research note on Friday, December 1st.
 Five research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
 Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $663.38.

-In other Deckers Outdoor news, Director Michael F. Devine III sold 4,000 shares of Deckers Outdoor stock in a transaction dated Tuesday, October 31st.
-The shares were sold at an average price of $587.00, for a total transaction of $2,348,000.00.
-Following the completion of the transaction, the director now owns 8,088 shares in the company, valued at $4,747,656.
+In other Deckers Outdoor news, insider Thomas Garcia sold 7,192 shares of Deckers Outdoor stock in a transaction dated Friday, October 27th.
+The shares were sold at an average price of $562.50, for a total transaction of $4,045,500.00.
+Following the completion of the transaction, the insider now owns 16,457 shares in the company, valued at $9,257,062.50.
 The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-In other Deckers Outdoor news, Director Michael F. Devine III sold 4,000 shares of Deckers Outdoor stock in a transaction dated Tuesday, October 31st.
-The shares were sold at an average price of $587.00, for a total transaction of $2,348,000.00.
-Following the completion of the transaction, the director now owns 8,088 shares in the company, valued at $4,747,656.
+In other Deckers Outdoor news, insider Thomas Garcia sold 7,192 shares of Deckers Outdoor stock in a transaction dated Friday, October 27th.
+The shares were sold at an average price of $562.50, for a total transaction of $4,045,500.00.
+Following the completion of the transaction, the insider now owns 16,457 shares in the company, valued at $9,257,062.50.
 The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, insider Thomas Garcia sold 7,192 shares of Deckers Outdoor stock in a transaction dated Friday, October 27th.
-The stock was sold at an average price of $562.50, for a total transaction of $4,045,500.00.
-Following the transaction, the insider now owns 16,457 shares of the company’s stock, valued at approximately $9,257,062.50.
+Also, insider Caroti Stefano sold 14,725 shares of Deckers Outdoor stock in a transaction dated Wednesday, December 6th.
+The stock was sold at an average price of $687.46, for a total transaction of $10,122,848.50.
+Following the transaction, the insider now owns 49,036 shares of the company’s stock, valued at approximately $33,710,288.56.
 The disclosure for this sale can be found here.
-Insiders sold 25,917 shares of company stock worth $16,516,349 over the last 90 days.
-Company insiders own 0.70% of the company’s stock.
+Over the last quarter, insiders sold 25,917 shares of company stock worth $16,516,349.
+Insiders own 0.70% of the company’s stock.

 Deckers Outdoor Stock Up 1.9 %